Rodney Hood: Portland Trail Blazers (2019–2021)

 On February 4, 2019, Hood was traded to the Portland Trail Blazers in exchange for Nik Stauskas, Wade Baldwin IV, and two future second-round picks.
 On March 3, 2019, he scored a season-high 27 points, all in the second half, in a 118–108 win over the Charlotte Hornets.
 In Game 6 of the Trail Blazers' second-round playoff series against the Denver Nuggets, Hood scored a playoff career-high 25 points in a 119–108 victory.
 For the third consecutive season all with different teams, Hood was eliminated from the playoffs in a 4-game sweep by the Golden State Warriors.
 On December 6, 2019, the Trail Blazers announced that Hood would be out for the rest of the 2019–2020 season and may miss the start of next season as well since he incurred a torn left Achilles during a 136–113 loss to the Los Angeles Lakers.

 Toronto Raptors (2021)

 On March 25, 2021, Hood along with Gary Trent Jr. were traded to the Toronto Raptors in exchange for Norman Powell.
 On August 3, he was waived by the Raptors.

 Milwaukee Bucks (2021–2022)

 On August 6, 2021, Hood signed with the Milwaukee Bucks on a one-year, veteran's minimum contract.
 On December 12, Hood scored a season high 14 points, while shooting 100% from the field, in a 112–97 win over the New York Knicks.

 Los Angeles Clippers (2022)

 On February 10, 2022, Hood was traded to the Los Angeles Clippers as part of a four-team trade.

+Memphis Hustle (2024)

+On February 11, 2024, Hood joined the Memphis Hustle of the NBA G League.

+On November 21, 2024, Hood announced his retirement.